NHSDigital/nia-patient-switching-standard-adaptor/developer-information.md

 ### Releasing a new version to Docker Hub

 First identify which is the most recent commit within GitHub which contains only changes which are marked as Done within Jira.
+You can also review what commits have gone in by using the git log command or IDE.

 Make a note of the most recent Release within GitHub, and identify what the next version number to use will be.

-Create a new release within GitHub, specifying the tag as the version to use (e.g. "0.11"), and the target being the commit you identified.
+Create a new release within GitHub, specifying the tag as the version to use (e.g. 0.11), and the target being the commit you identified.
+Click on the "Generate release notes" button and this will list all the current changes from the recent commit.

 Log into DockerHub using the credentials stored within our AWS accounts Secrets Manager, secret name `nhsdev-dockerhub-credentials` in London region.
+Go to AWS Management Console > Service Manager then find the option 'retrieve keys'

 Now build the adaptor using the following commands.